 How was King David able to foresee and specify the execution practices of the Roman Empire which wasn't even in existence when he wrote this Psalm a thousand years before Christ?

 Many people, including the former atheist and New York Times Bestseller, Lee Strobel would argue that divine inspiration makes the most sense of the evidence.

-Moreover, according to the popular Bible answer resource Got Questions, "In the Dead Sea Scrolls, which predate most other Hebrew texts by over a thousand years, note that the term is unmistakably “pierced.”
-In addition, the oldest Syriac, Vulgate, Ethiopic, and Arabic versions also go with “pierced.”
+The popular Bible answer resource Got Questions also states, "the oldest Syriac, Vulgate, Ethiopic, and Arabic versions go with “pierced.”
 The same is true in the Septuagint, the first Greek translation of the Hebrew Scriptures, which was completed approximately 200 years before the birth of Christ."